 Differences in software delivery and continuous development come down to the degree of automated software development involved.

 In continuous deployment, the code moves to production environments to further test and quality assurance, and engineering teams must take part in entering production after a successful test process.
-Ongoing automation extends to continuously deployed systems to help reduce deployment risk.
+Ongoing CI/CD automation extends to continuously deployed systems to help streamline the deployment process and reduce risk.

 Once the software passes testing, the production process occurs instantly, requiring no human approval.
 The less human interaction, the less chance of misconfiguration resulting in security breaches and data loss.